openhab/openhab-docs/_addons_bindings/zwave/doc/zipato/nenaspd01z_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-You can press the button once to wake up the device and send wakeup notification to controller.
+ Press the button 3 times within 1.5 seconds to wake the device.
 LED will blink once.

 ## Channels